wryan67/rotor/readme.md

     $ ./rotor

-### LX Session
+### Auto Star on Boot

 To start rotor on boot:

-* Copy all files from the scripts folder to $HOME/bin, then setup lxsession autostart
+* Copy all files from the scripts folder (in this project) to $HOME/bin, then setup lxsession autostart using these commands:

       $ mkdir /home/pi/bin
       $ cd scripts